IsFolk/Color-Wheel-Picker-CIE-Luv-1976-Paper-/README.md

 # Color Wheel Picker
 ## Description
 I tried to represent the inscribed wheel in the paper and turned it into a Color Wheel Picker.

+The Color Wheel Picker can maintain:
+1. Linear separation
+2. Constant distance
-The Color Wheel Picker can maintain 1. linear separation and 2. constant distance (those two are described as requirements for choosing colors).
+(Those two are described as requirements for choosing colors)

 Color Model: CIE Luv 1976, L=67.1